In Libya, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 Humanity & Inclusion in Libya

-Humanity & Inclusion has been operating in Libya since 2011, responding to the needs that emerged from the 2011 armed conflict.
+Humanity & Inclusion has been operating in Libya since 2011, responding to the needs that emerged from armed conflict that year.
 Since the fall of the Gaddafi regime, Libya has been wracked by violence between rival militia and the uncontrolled influx of weapons, creating a situation of ongoing insecurity.

 Our Past Work

-Our team in Libya has been in the country for nine years, promoting a culture that is inclusive for ALL people with disabilities and who are vulnerable.
+Our team in Libya has been in the country since 2011, promoting an inclusive culture.
 Our work continues to evolve to meet the needs of the communities where we serve.

 Read on to learn more about our past work in Libya and consider investing in our future.

-Humanity & Inclusion has deployed a mobile team to identify the most vulnerable displaced people, especially children and people with disabilities in need of medical care.
+Humanity & Inclusion deployed a mobile team to identify the displaced people, especially children and people with disabilities in need of medical care.
 Our team provided rehabilitation and psychosocial support for people with disabilities directly or referred to nearby health centers by:

 - Supporting 11 health centers